-Not only is it way cheaper to buy your groceries this way, but you also support small business at the same time.
+Not only is it way cheaper to buy your groceries this way (so if you’re looking at how to save money around your home, you might want to consider this) but you also support small business at the same time.
 It’s important not to wear a super luxe shoe just in case you drop ice on yourself at the fish market, or fruit etc.

 Why a poodle skirt for food shopping?
 I’m not usually a jeans and t-shirt kind of person and I really like the freedom that comes with wearing a longer skirt on a breezy day.
 It’s super easy to toss on a skirt and pair of oxfords.
 If you want to try something new from jeans and a t-shirt, try a t-shirt and a skirt!
 It sounds simple, but switching it up by just that much might give your outfits a whole new boost!

 Cute little spray paint art on the ground in Midtown.

 Shoes: Vintage “Romano” oxfords